International Municipal Signal Association

 certification(s) being renewed.

-Chair or a TARP representative gathers and submits these earned points on your behalf,
+Chair or a CEC representative gathers and submits these earned points on your behalf,

 to the International Office for logging in a database.
 Individuals should also record these